-Design 1: Gelatin methacryloyl (GelMA)
+Design 1: Gelatin Methacryloyl (GelMA)

 GelMA is an engineered gelatin-based material that is produced through the reaction of gelatin with methacrylic anhydride (MA).
-The addition of these MA groups allows for modified gelatin to be photocrosslinked via UV light and a photoinitiator [12].
-After GelMA is constructed the naturally adhesive protein motifs present within gelatin are retained.
-This motif is arginine-glycine-aspartic acid, or RGD, sequences that allow for cell adhesion as they are derived from cell-binding sites on fibronectin, a native ECM protein [12].
+The addition of these MA groups allows for modified gelatin to be photocrosslinked via UV light and a photoinitiator [8].
+After GelMA is constructed the adhesive protein motifs present within gelatin are retained.
+This motif is arginine-glycine-aspartic acid, or RGD, which is an amino acid sequence naturally present in gelatin that allows for cell adhesion [8].
 This adhesion is beneficial because to mimic the ECM environment accurately there must be adhesion of the epithelial cells being cultured to allow for proliferation.
-Additionally, MMP sensitive sequences are also naturally incorporated in the GelMA hydrogel allowing for cell migration and reconstruction of the ECM by fibroblasts.
+Additionally, matrix metalloproteinase (MMP)-sensitive sequences are also naturally found in gelatin.
+The sequences can be degraded by MMPs, which allows for cell migration and reconstruction of the ECM by fibroblasts within the GelMA hydrogel.
 One downside to GelMA is the mechanical variation between batches when using the same concentrations.
 When GelMA is formed by functionalizing gelatin with MA, the degree of MA substitution varies batch to batch.
 This results in hydrogels with differing properties when using the same concentration of GelMA, but from different batches.